Aliases for NR5A1 Gene

 Previous GeneCards Identifiers for NR5A1 Gene

 The protein encoded by this gene is a transcriptional activator involved in sex determination.
 The encoded protein binds DNA as a monomer.
 Defects in this gene are a cause of XY sex reversal with or without adrenal failure as well as adrenocortical insufficiency without ovarian defect. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NR5A1 Gene

 NR5A1 (Nuclear Receptor Subfamily 5 Group A Member 1) is a Protein Coding gene.
-Diseases associated with NR5A1 include Premature Ovarian Failure 7 and Spermatogenic Failure 8.
-Among its related pathways are Transcriptional regulation of pluripotent stem cells and Nuclear Receptor transcription pathway.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Diseases associated with NR5A1 include 46,Xy Sex Reversal 3 and 46,Xx Sex Reversal 4.
+Among its related pathways are Gene Expression and Ovarian Infertility Genes.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is NR5A2.

 UniProtKB/Swiss-Prot for NR5A1 Gene